-In this post we will learn how to increase or extend the range of an ordinary infra red or IR remote control through a 433MHz RF remote control system.
+In this post I have explained how to increase or extend the range of an ordinary infra red or IR remote control through a 433MHz RF remote control system.

 IR Range Extender Concept